Yellow tang: Taxonomy and etymology

-Yellow tangs are in the surgeonfish family.
+Within the genus Zebrasoma the yellow tang forms a species pair with the scopas tang (Z. scopas).
+The genera Zebrasoma is one of two genera that make up the tribe Zebrasomini within the subfamily Acanthurinae of the family Acanthuridae.

 Evolution and genetics

 Based on the gene Cytochrome C-oxidase 1 (CO1), a group of researchers was able to reconstruct the phylogenetic tree of the genus Zebrasoma with mitochondrial barcoding sequences.

 Description and biology

 Adult fish can grow to 20 cm in length, and 1–2 cm in thickness.
 Adult males tend to be larger than females.
 Yellow tangs are bright yellow in color.
 At night, the yellow coloring fades slightly, and a prominent brownish patch develops in the middle with a horizontal white band.
 They rapidly regain their bright yellow color during daylight.
 They can be aggressive, are prone to marine ich, and may damage coral within a reef tank.
 Male and female yellow tang look very similar.
 When mating, however, males change color and have a "shimmering" behavior which makes them identifiable.
 The yellow tang has 5 dorsal spines along with 23–26 dorsal soft rays.
 The yellow tang also has 3 anal spines as well as 19–22 anal soft rays.
 There is a white spine on its caudal peduncle that it can use for defense.
 Its snout is moderately protruding.
 Its mouth is small with spatulate teeth that are place classed relatively close together inside of the yellow tang's mouth.
 In juveniles, there are 12 upper and 14 lower teeth.
 In adults, there are 18 upper and 22 lower teeth.

-The yellow tang is a marine fish that lives in reefs.
-The yellow tang is found by itself or in very small groups/schools.
-The yellow tang is mainly herbivorous and eats filamentous algae.
+The yellow tang is a marine fish that lives in reefs and is typically found by itself or in small groups/schools.
+It is mainly herbivorous and eats filamentous algae.